dubtcs/AxtEngine/README.md

 # Axt Engine

 Axt Engine = Abstract Engine.
-It's the best I coukd come up with.
+It's the best I could come up with.

-An early rendering platform for Windows.
+An in development game engine/rendering platform for Windows.

 ## Getting Started